privacy-scaling-explorations/maci/contracts/README.md

     - Contains contracts implementations for retrieving voice credits assigned to voters

 * **`HasherBenchmarks/`**
-    - Contract with testing and gas benchmark functions only for development purposes.
+    - Contract with testing and gas benchmark functions only for development purposes